-“I think because it was face-to-face and I said, ‘I want the fight’ – he kind of backed off.
-I just don’t want people around the world or in the UK thinking I’m scared of Kell Brook.
+“I think because it was face-to-face and I said, ‘I want the fight’ – he backed off.
+I don’t want people around the world or in the UK thinking I’m scared of Kell Brook.
 I’m not scared of Kell Brook and never have been.”

 On the Pay-Per-View blockbuster finally happening in 2019, Khan added: “Now is the best time for the fight to happen.
 All this talking Kell has been doing, now is the time to back up your words.

-“Saying he’ll fight me anytime, anywhere but he’s got to agree my terms as I’m the A-side.
+“Saying he’ll fight me anytime, anywhere, but he’s got to agree my terms as I’m the A-side.
 And he admitted that.
-But he just didn’t seem like one hundred percent he wanted this fight.
+But he didn’t seem like one hundred percent he wanted this fight.

 Brook battles Michael Zerafa in a non-PPV event at Sheffield Arena on December 8th.
-Khan is yet to formally announce his plans.
+Khan is yet to announce his plans formally.

 The 31-year-old had hoped to land a fight with Manny Pacquiao until Adrien Broner was confirmed for the Filipino in January.